tcinque-source/Lab_Assignment_4/README.md

 When ran the program produces an array of three contracts followed by their implied volatility arbitrarily "computed" by random number generation.
+Main file is not defined in assignement directions and so was not included due to being empty.
+Main method is located FuturesTest.java